rbouqueau/TTML_in_MP4_DASH_statement/README.md

 #### Producing TTML content over MP4 and DASH

 Given this workflow, there are several options to produce, package and deliver TTML content over MP4 and DASH.
-All options have in commom that they try to minimize the quantity of downloaded data during the streaming session: this means avoiding downloading the same TTML content multiple times; and at the same time not requiring the download of the whole TTML content to start the session (especially relevant for live applications).
+All options have in common that they try to minimize the quantity of downloaded data during the streaming session: this means avoiding downloading the same TTML content multiple times; and at the same time not requiring the download of the whole TTML content to start the session (especially relevant for live applications).
 Packaging the TTML content of the entire session as a single DASH segment is indeed not optimal.
 Packaging of the TTML requires the content to be spread over multiple DASH segments.
 This can be useful for seeking or for inserting ads between segments.

 DASH segments are typically of constant duration and aligned across audio and video representations.
 This is not a strict requirement though.
 Since TTML content does not have a constant rate of change, segmentation of TTML content may lead to either variable duration segments or to data duplication across segments.
 Such duplication should be avoided and limited, possibly to the last sample of a segment containing some data that is present in the first sample of the next segment.

-Note: [preliminary figures](https://github.com/rbouqueau/TTML_in_MP4_DASH_statement/issues/6#issuecomment-172486556)show that subtitles account for 0.0004% to 0.07% of the whole "programme" bandwith.
+Note: [preliminary figures](https://github.com/rbouqueau/TTML_in_MP4_DASH_statement/issues/6#issuecomment-172486556) show that subtitles account for 0.0004% to 0.07% of the whole "programme" bandwith.
 As a consequence we don't think debate about storage, network and distribution costs are sensible.

 #### Need for a TTML Segmenter